thejoshwolfe/yauzl/README.md

 This method should return a readable stream which will be `pipe()`ed into another stream.
 It is expected that the readable stream will provide data in several chunks if necessary.
 If the readable stream provides too many or too few bytes, an error will be emitted.
+(Note that `validateEntrySizes` has no effect on this check, because this is a low-level API that should behave correctly regardless of the contents of the file.)
 Any errors emitted on the readable stream will be handled and re-emitted on the client-visible stream (returned from `zipfile.openReadStream()`) or provided as the `err` argument to the appropriate callback (for example, for `fromRandomAccessReader()`).